 9. Do you wish to make an Advance Health Directive?

 An Advance Health Directive provides specific instructions about future health decisions.
 This form must first be completed in consultation with a Doctor.

-Following are documents that cover a range of estate planning issues.
+Following are some additional documents that cover a range of estate planning issues: